krushnapavan9/CoSmic-lab-old/index.md

 {% include section.html full=true %}

-{% include banner.html image="images/banner.jpg" %}
+{% include banner.html image="images/banner.png" %}

 {% include section.html %}

 # Explore

 {% capture text %}
-research interests lie at the intersection of Computation and Biology.
+Research interests lie at the intersection of Computation and Biology.
 We develop Probabilistic Models and Statistical Inference Algorithms for solving computational problems in different fields of Biology including Tumor biology, Developmental biology, Single-cell biology and so on

 {%
   include link.html
   link="research"
-  text="See what we've published" icon="fas fa-arrow-right"
+  text="See what we've published/working on"
+  icon="fas fa-arrow-right"
   flip=true
 %}